The British Antique Dealers’ Association Cultural and Educational Trust: Privacy Notice

-When joining the BADA Friends we collect various types of information about you such as your name, your home address, personal telephone number and email address.
+When joining the BADA Friends we collect various categories of information about you such as your name, your home address, personal telephone number and email address.
 This is stored on a secure database.

 If you decide to pay by Direct Debit we will store your bank account details securely in order to process payment.